Covering many points with a small-area box: Minimizing area for a given number of points

 Indeed, an optimal solution containing $k'$ points is either intersected by $\ell$ or it contains points from only one of the sets $P^+$ and $P^-$.
 This is the basis for an algorithm based on divide and conquer.

-In the preprocessing, we use the preprocessing of Lemma~\ref{lem:mergestep} for $P$, $\ell$ and $k$, which takes $O(nk+n\log n)$ time, and then recursively apply the preprocessing for $P^+$ and $P^-$.
-Since the recursion has $\log n$ levels and point sets at the same level of the recursion are disjoint, we spend $O(nk\log n+ n \log^2 n)$ time in the preprocessing.
+In the preprocessing, we use Lemma~\ref{lem:mergestep} for $P$, $\ell$ and $k$, which takes $O(nk+n\log n)$ time, and then recursively preprocess $P^+$ and $P^-$.
+Since the recursion has $\log n$ levels and since any two point sets at the same level of the recursion are disjoint, we spend $O(nk\log n+ n \log^2 n)$ time in preprocessing.